 - On the Web: Rangel Fellowship

 Paul and Daisy Soros established their fellowship program for New Americans in December 1997 with a charitable trust of fifty million dollars.
 Their reasons for doing so were several.
 They wished to “give back” to the country that had afforded them and their children such great opportunities and felt a fellowship program was an appropriate vehicle.
 They also felt that assisting young New Americans at critical points in their educations was an unmet need.
 Finally, they wished to call attention of all Americans to the extensive and diverse contributions of New Americans to the quality of life in this country.
 The fellowship honors and supports the graduate educations of 30 New Americans–permanent residents or naturalized citizens if born abroad; otherwise children of naturalized citizen parents–each year.
-Early November deadline.
+Late October deadline.
 Learn more.